-Customers were impressed with PPWC’s fast loan processing and relatively lenient loan requirements.
+Customers who gave PPWC positive feedback were impressed with the fast loan processing and relatively lenient loan requirements.
 According to previous loan applicants, PPWC had no credit checks and instead, used the applicant’s PayPal sales history as proof of good financial status.

 What PayPal Working Capital does not do well:

-Several customers complained that upon applying for a loan, the conditions were vague and PPWC’s customer service representatives failed to clarify terms and conditions.
-Also, PPWC’s annual percentage rate is higher compared to other loan providers.
+Customers who gave PPWC critical feedback complained that when applying for a loan, the conditions are vague and PPWC’s customer service representatives fail to clarify terms and conditions.
+Some reviews also mentioned that PPWC’s annual percentage rate is higher compared to other loan providers.